angarsky/diveintopython/learn/variables_and_types.md

 ## Declaring Variables’ Types

-Python is a dynamically typed language, which means that you do not need to declare the type of a variable explicitly.
+As it was mentioned above, Python is a dynamically typed language, which means that you do not need to declare the type of a variable explicitly.
 Instead, the type of a variable is determined at runtime based on the value it is assigned.

 However, starting from Python 3.5, the language includes a syntax for type annotations, which allow you to specify the expected type of a variable.
 This can be useful for improving code readability, documentation, and type checking.